QuineDot/rust-learning/src/dyn-trait-impls.md

 In order for `dyn Trait` to be useful for abstracting over the base types which implement `Trait`, `dyn Trait` itself needs to implement `Trait`.
-The compiler always supplies that implementation.
+The compiler supplies that implementation.
 Here we look at how this notionally works, and also touch on how this leads to some related limitations around `dyn Trait`.

 We also cover a few surprising corner-cases related to how the implementation of `Trait` for `dyn Trait` works... or doesn't.